Welcome

 3. 3

-Leave the email in your inbox.
-Do not delete it, move it, or print it.
-IT needs the original email intact to investigate.
+Leave the original email in your inbox.
+Do not delete, move, or print it.
+IT may need the original message intact for investigation.

 4. 4

 Wait for IT's guidance.
-They'll let you know when it's safe to delete the email and whether any further action is needed.
+You will be advised when it is safe to delete the email and whether any further action is required on your part.

-These emails are designed by professionals to fool people.
-They are crafted to look real, feel urgent, and bypass your instincts — and they work on everyone, including people who work in cybersecurity.
+These emails are designed by professionals to deceive.
+They are crafted to appear authentic, create a sense of urgency, and bypass your instincts — and they are effective against everyone, including cybersecurity professionals.

-If you click a link, open an attachment, or realize after the fact that something was suspicious, please never hesitate to reach out to us.
+If you click a link, open an attachment, or realize after the fact that something was suspicious, please do not hesitate to contact us.
 There is absolutely no judgment here.
 Mistakes happen, and they happen to the best of us.

-What matters most — the only thing that matters — is that you let us know right away.
+What matters most is that you let us know right away.
 The sooner we hear from you, the more we can do to protect you and everyone else in the district.
-A quick call or email to IT can prevent what might otherwise become a serious incident.
+A quick call or email can prevent what might otherwise become a serious incident.

-We are here to help, not to judge.
-You will never be in trouble for reporting something in good faith, and you will never be criticized for asking us a question.
+You will never be penalized for reporting something in good faith, and you will never be criticized for asking a question.
 Please always feel comfortable reaching out.

 If you accidentally clicked a link or opened an attachment: